Rudis1261/rc/README.md

 ###Objective

-I need a software solution to be able to control my RC Car via an interface and the Raspbery Pi.
+I need a software solution to be able to control my RC Car via an interface and the Raspberry Pi.
 I will be communicating with the PI via bluetooth, and sending as little commands as possible.
 The idea was to submit 2 different types of commands, the first being a service request (for lights etc), and the second being a control request (steering and throttle)

 I am very bad at documenting things, so this is my effort to share my findings for the benefit of others.